 The longer you have been taking Zubsolv, the greater the likelihood that you will experience withdrawal symptoms.
 These include:

-- Mood Issues– Those undergoing Zubsolv withdrawal often experience anxiety, depression, and other mental health issues.
+- Mood Issues– Those undergoing withdrawal often experience anxiety, depression, and other mental health issues.
 This is particularly likely if mental illness is the root cause of the addiction that they were taking Zubsolv to treat.

 - Cramps– Patients undergoing Zubsolv withdrawal are likely to experience stomach and abdominal cramps, often accompanied by feelings of nausea.